SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-People love to listen to music or have a picnic at the concourse, walk around tranquil Blue Heron Lake (formerly called Stow Lake), or go down to the Beach Chalet for a bite or check out the Dutch Windmill when they want to see the Pacific Ocean.
+People love to listen to music or have a picnic at the concourse, walk around tranquil Blue Heron Lake (formerly called Stow Lake), go down to the Beach Chalet for a bite, or check out the Dutch Windmill when they want to see the Pacific Ocean.

-This famous stairway has 163 steps with mosaic that form stars, the sun, the moon, oceans, and so much more.
+This famous stairway has 163 steps with a mosaic that depicts the stars, sun, moon, oceans, and so much more.
 Each set of stairs has a different motif and you will want to stop and enjoy each one.

 Moraga Street between 15th & 16th Street